212-583-9500

 In addition to his litigation successes, Galen takes pride in providing thoughtful counseling to executive clients in negotiating severance and separation agreements, navigating issues with non-competition and other restrictive covenants in employment agreements, and resolving other employment disputes.
 He has represented executives in the banking and medical industries in navigating thorny employment disputes and separations from their employers.

 Prior to joining PLG, Galen served for two years as a law clerk to Chief Judge Wilma A. Lewis at the United States District Court of the Virgin Islands on St. Croix.
-He received his J.D. magna cum laude from Case Western Reserve University School of Law in 2017, where he was a Frederick K. Cox International Law Center Fellow and senior editor of the Case Western Reserve University Law Review.
+He received his J.D. magna cum laude, Order of the Coif, from Case Western Reserve University School of Law, where he was a Frederick K. Cox International Law Center Fellow and senior editor of the Case Western Reserve University Law Review.

 Before law school, Galen was an investigator with the New York City Civilian Complaint Review Board, where he conducted investigations into allegations of police misconduct.
 He also lived for five years in Managua, Nicaragua, where he worked for various nonprofit organizations including American Jewish World Service, World Learning, and Witness for Peace.
 He is a fluent Spanish speaker.